Hugh O'Flaherty: World War II

-Several others, including priests, nuns and lay people, worked in secret with O'Flaherty, and even hid refugees in their own private homes around Rome.
-Among these were the Augustinian Maltese Fathers Egidio Galea, Aurelio Borg and Ugolino Gatt, the Dutch Augustinian Father Anselmus Musters and Brother Robert Pace of the Brothers of Christian Schools.
-Another person who contributed significantly to this operation was Chetta Chevalier, who hid some refugees in her house with her children, and escaped detection.
-Jewish religious services were conducted in the Basilica di San Clemente, which was under Irish diplomatic protection, under a painting of Tobias.
+Several others, including priests, nuns and laypeople, worked in secret with O'Flaherty and even hid refugees in their own homes around Rome.
+Among them were the Augustinian Maltese Fathers Egidio Galea, Aurelio Borg and Ugolino Gatt, the Dutch Augustinian Father Anselmus Musters and Brother Robert Pace of the Brothers of Christian Schools.
+Another person who contributed significantly to the operation was Maltese national Chetta Chevalier, who hid refugees in her house with her children and escaped detection.
+Jewish religious services were conducted on the Jewish Sabbath and the High Holy Days in the Basilica di San Clemente, which was under the diplomatic protection of the Irish Foreign Office, beneath a painting of Tobias.

 When the Allies arrived in Rome in June 1944, 6,425 of the escapees were still alive.
-O'Flaherty demanded that German prisoners be treated properly as well.
-He took a plane to South Africa to meet Italian POWs and to Jerusalem to visit Jewish refugees.
-Of the 9,700 Jews in Rome, 1,007 had been shipped to Auschwitz.
-The rest were hidden, over 5,000 of them by the Church − 300 in Castel Gandolfo, 200 or 400 (estimates vary) as "members" of the Palatine Guard and some 1,500 in monasteries, convents and colleges.
+O'Flaherty demanded that German POWs be treated properly as well.
+He took a plane to South Africa to inspect the conditions for Italian POWs and to Jerusalem to visit Jewish refugees.
+Of the 9,700 Jews in Rome, only 1,007 had been captured and shipped to Auschwitz.
+The rest were hidden, over 5,000 of them by the Church, 300 in Castel Gandolfo, 200 or 400 (estimates vary) as "members" of the Palatine Guard and some 1,500 in monasteries, convents and colleges.
 The remaining 3,700 were hidden in private homes.

-At the time of the liberation of Rome, O'Flaherty's and Derry's organisation was caring for 3,925 escapees and men who had succeeded in evading arrest.
-Of these 1,695 were British, 896 South African, 429 Russian, 425 Greek and 185 American.
-The remainder were from 20 different nations.
-This does not include Jews and sundry other men and women who were in O'Flaherty's personal care.
+During the liberation of Rome, O'Flaherty and Derry's organisation was caring for 3,925 escapees and men who had evaded arrest.
+Of them, 1,695 were British, 896 South African, 429 Soviet, 425 Greek and 185 American.
+The remainder were from a further 20 nations.
+That does not include Jews and sundry other men and women who were in O'Flaherty's personal care.

-Post-war life
+O´Flaherty later flew to Palestine and aided in the resettlement of Jewish Holocaust survivors.